-I. INTRODUCTION
+1. INTRODUCTION

-A DVANCES in ICT technologies can be readily exploited to solve the challenges confronting the provision of quality healthcare delivery in rural areas.
-There is usually shortage of qualified medical experts in remote health facilities.
+Modern ICT technologies can be readily harnessed to handle the challenges militating against quality healthcare delivery in rural areas.
+There is usually shortage of qualified medical personnels in remote health facilities.
 The cost and risk associated with travelling over a long distance to seek medical attention in urban centers is also high.
 Overdependence of rural dwellers on health facilities in the cities can increase mortality rate in cases of emergency.
 It is, therefore, necessary to leverage available technologies to provide urgent solution to this problem.

 Telepresence is one of the innovative solutions for telemedicine applications.
 The World Health Organization (WHO) [1] defined telemedicine as "the delivery of health care services, where distance is a critical factor, by all health care professionals using information and communication technologies for the exchange of valid information for diagnosis, treatment and prevention of disease and injuries, research and evaluation, and for the continuing education of health care providers, all in the interests of advancing the health of individuals and their communities".
-Communities with inadequate healthcare infrastructure and personnel can adopt the use telemedicine applications to augment their deficiencies.
-Geographical barriers are commonly encountered when trying to connect patients to specialists in referral hospitals that are not in the physical location Real-time same [2]. video telecommunication capabilities of telemedicine [3] will assist health workers, medical consultants and specialists to deliver health care services to patients living in remote areas.
-The service may be in form of direct patient care, health education, and clinical consultation in critical care, transmission of dermatologic or radiologic images, or realtime video distant-monitoring support in the intensive care unit [4].
+Communities with inadequate healthcare infrastructure and personnels can adopt the use telemedicine applications to augment their deficiencies.
+Geographical barriers are commonly encountered when trying to connect patients to specialists in referral hospitals that are not in the same physical location [2].
+Real-time video telecommunication capabilities of telemedicine [3] will assist health workers, medical consultants and specialists to deliver health care services to patients living in remote areas.
+The service may be in form of direct patient care, health education, and clinical consultation in critical care, transmission of dermatologic or radiologic images, or real-time video distant-monitoring support in the intensive care unit [4].